 FormKeep makes its data available through webhooks, which you can set up on FormKeep's Webhooks tab.
 You provide a URL to send the data to and write your script to POST data to this URL as it's generated.

-Preparing FormKeep Data for Redshift
+Preparing FormKeep data

-Easier and Faster Alternatives
+Easier and faster alternatives

+If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your FormKeep data via the webhook API, structuring it in a way that is optimized for analysis, and inserting that data into your Redshift data warehouse.
+With just a few clicks, Stitch starts extracting your FormKeep data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Redshift data warehouse.